roe-dl/weewx-sqlupload/README.md

 * `database_name`: name of the database, mandatory.
 * `table_name`: name of the database table to use, mandatory.
 The table is created if it does not exist.
+* `sql_charset`: If there are international characters in the section names there you may be required to set a character set for the database access.
+  Try `utf8mb4`.
+If the option is omitted or empty, no character set is specified to open the database within the PHP script.
 * `merge_skin`: If this key points to a valid skin, its `skin.conf` file is searched for templates, and SQLupload entries are created for each of them and merged into the configuration.
 If a section of the same name exists